kav-ya/geoFire/README.md

 ###offPointsNearId(id, radius, callback)

-Cancels a search that was initiated by `onPointsNearId` with the source
-point, radius and callback specified.
-If no callback is specified, all
-outstanding searches for the source point-radius pair are cancelled
+Cancels a search that was initiated by `onPointsNearId` with the source point, radius and callback specified.
+If no callback is specified, all outstanding searches for the source point-radius pair are cancelled.
 An `offPointsNearId` call cancels one `onPointsNearId` call.
 The function does not return anything.

     var id = car2.id,